rotimiazeez/positioning-and-floating-element-new/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello World
+# Positioning and Floating Element

-> A basic "Hello world" page that illustrate the use of tools and best practices for future Microverse projects.
+> A project that illustrates the layout of the page's basic structure using empty semantic HTML elements that are appropriately sized and positioned with CSS.

-Additional description about the project and its features.
+Additional description of the project and its features.

 ## Built With